Visual enhancement and 3D representation for underwater scenes: a review: Pipeline-Level Evaluation

-By comparing \autoref{fig:bnn_enhanced} with \autoref{fig:pure_3d_instantngp}, we observe that the two-stage reconstruction method, which integrates the enhancement model, effectively reduces color cast and haze effects compared to pure 3D reconstruction approaches.
-Also, there are fewer floater artifacts.
-However, since the enhancement method is applied to individual images, there might be slight color differences leading to image misalignment, and the 3D reconstruction may exhibit inaccuracies in some regions.
+By comparing \autoref{fig:degradedRe_vs_EnRe} (a) with (b), we observe that the two-stage reconstruction pipeline can effectively reduce color cast and haze effects compared to pure 3D reconstruction approaches, and in this example there are fewer floater artifacts.
+However, because the enhancement method is applied to individual images, slight colour differences can still lead to image misalignment or local inaccuracies.
+This is why some reconstruction pipelines still prefer raw or only lightly corrected images for camera pose estimation, while reserving stronger enhancement for later dense reconstruction or visualisation stages.